dalemazza/dalemazza.github.io/_posts/2020-06-21-HTB - Traceback Write up.md

   <img class="image" width="auto" height="auto" src="/assets/tb/1-19.png">
 </p>

 In the home dir I find the **user.txt** flag.
-Now to find a method for Priv esc to root.
+Now to find a method for Privesc to root.
 I noticed when we first logged into **SSH** It had a custom message of the day, let's investigate.

 <p align="center">
   <img class="image" width="auto" height="auto" src="/assets/tb/1-20.png">